pfzim/websco/readme.md

 AD groups.
 When configuring, you need to specify the DN of the groups.
 There is no inheritance, but it is possible to copy the rights to all subfolders.

-In order to hide the password from the service account in the config, you can configure Kerberos authentication using the keytab file.
+In order to hide the service account password in the config, you can configure Kerberos authentication using the keytab file.

 In order for the fields to be displayed as a drop-down list, check-box or calendar for entering a date, you need to add flags to the field names to the